holderlb/deep-histology/DTP/README.md

 first image is usally the largest.
 To extract just the first image, use the ",0" suffix.
 So, the command looks like: `ndpi2tiff <image>,0`

-## Image Postprocessing

-The highlighted tif image can be very large.
-The vips program can reduce the size to some extent, and make the image easier to load into some bio-image tools, by converting to a pyramid format.
-One way to do this with vips is shown below.

     vips tiffsave highlighted_image.tif highlighted_image_pyramid --tile --pyramid --compression deflate --tile-width 256 --tile-height 256

 ## Files included

+* run_dtp.sh: automatically run DTP and highlighting tool for all pathologies given tissue type and image.
 * dtp.py: DTP tool.
+Imposes a heatmap over an input image showing classifier predictions.
+* dtp_eval.py: DTP evaluation tool.
+Imposes a heatmap over an input image showing classifier predictions as well as drawing boxes around the "true" tiles that overlap the given annotations.
-* highlight.py: Generates image with DTP tiles highlighted.
+* highlight.py: DEPRECIATED.
+Generates image with DTP tiles highlighted.
-* run.sh: automatically run DTP and highlighting tool for all pathologies given tissue type, image, and optional color map (Linux)
-* run.bat: automatically run DTP and highlighting tool for all pathologies given tissue type, image, and optional color map (Windows)

 ## Authors